Rosemarie Aquilina: Career

 In 2018, Aquilina presided over the USA Gymnastics sex abuse scandal case.
 She allowed over 150 women and girls involved with the US Olympics gymnastics team doctor, Larry Nassar, to present personal testimony on their sexual abuse.
 Aquilina sentenced Nassar to 40–175 years in prison for sexual abuse of juveniles and young women over the past two decades.
 An appeals court found some of her remarks during the trial "wholly inappropriate" and "challenges basic notions of judicial neutrality [and] due process".
 However, in a 2–1 decision, the court did not find a new trial was warranted; a dissenting judge said that it was not the role of judges to "act as an advocate".
 She attended the 2018 ESPY Awards, where she was honored for her efforts in sentencing Nassar.

 Aquilina is also an author and has published two novels: Feel No Evil (2003) and Triple Cross Killer (2017).

 On May 11, 2018, she was chosen by the graduates to deliver an address at the commencement ceremony of the Michigan State University College of Law, where she is a professor.

 On June 19, 2023, she called for national inquiry into Canadian sport amid widespread allegations of harassment, abuse and bullying.

 Personal life

-Aquilina has five children.
-Aquilina also has two grandchildren.
-She currently resides with three of her children, her father, and her mother in East Lansing, Michigan.
+Aquilina has five children and three grandchildren.
+She resides in East Lansing, Michigan, with members of her family.

+Aquilina is the daughter of Joseph Nicholas Aquilina, MD, and Johanna Elizabeth Aquilina.
+Her father, a urologist and medical educator in Michigan, died in August 2023.
+Her mother, Johanna, died in August 2025, having been preceded in death by her husband.